parduino/Femora/docs/technical/process.rst

 Understanding the Process Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Process`` component is a core part of the FEMORA library that manages the sequence of operations in a structural analysis.
+The ``Process`` component is a core part of the Femora library that manages the sequence of operations in a structural analysis.
 It implements a system for defining, organizing, and executing analysis steps in a coherent order.

 The Process component provides functionality to:
 - Add steps to the analysis process